weaveworks/weave-gitops/website/README.md

 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.

+## Vscode Devcontainer for Docs
+If you are using Vscode/docker and navigate to the website directory you may be prompted that there is an included container.
+This utilises [devcontainers](https://code.visualstudio.com/docs/remote/containers) to provide a clean environment with the tooling necessary to supplement the docsite.
+The devcontainer will automatically start a copy of the docs localhost:8080 and run in the background in parallel to the native dev build on port 3000.

 ## Build

 ```console